AlloryDante/War-Universe-PacketBot/README.md

 The bot supports manual control via console commands:

 - Press `h` to return to home coordinates
-- Press `Enter` to target a specific ship
+- Press `Enter` to target a specific ship - you must edit the id inside the scripts

-## 📊 Statistics

-Track your bot's performance with built-in statistics:

-- Resources collected
-- Enemies defeated
-- Damage dealt/received
-- Runtime and efficiency metrics

 ## ⚠️ Disclaimer